TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

   This functionality is outside the scope of the external API and has been deferred.
 A future jobs/vehicles sprint can revisit this domain.

+---

+# Sprint Overview – 2025‑08‑19 (Part 7)

+In this sprint we reviewed the next batch of NoPixel resources after `np‑hunting`.
+The majority of these modules are purely client‑side or implement simple event relays that do not require any persistence or interplayer coordination.
+Consequently, we **skipped** them.
+The `np‑jobmanager` resource, which manages job whitelisting and assignments, was deferred until our jobs and permissions systems are in place.

+### Resources processed

+* **np‑infinity** – Relays players’ coordinates via `np:infinity:player:ready` and
+  `np:infinity:entity:coords` events【569396379702026†L0-L12】; no persistent data to store.
+* **np‑interior** – Contains only client scripts managing interior loading【894325454073906†L0-L55】.
+* **np‑inventory** – Contains the legacy Lua inventory system【108768342973504†L0-L131】; our
+  microservice-based inventory already supersedes it.
+* **np‑jewelrob** – Defines robbery events but does not store any data【564860878882183†L0-L35】.
+* **np‑jobmanager** – Implements job whitelisting and job assignment in Lua, using database queries【769332134670781†L0-L43】; deferred to a jobs/permissions sprint.
+* **np‑keypad** – Client-only keypad interactions【237659149565814†L0-L81】.
+* **np‑keys** – Simple event to hand over keys【53794332482796†L0-L3】.
+* **np‑lockpicking** – Client-only lockpicking mini-game【680002010711533†L56-L76】.
+* **np‑lootsystem** – Gives random items when players use loot; no backend state【827029519194534†L0-L66】.
+* **np‑login** – Drops players via `np-login:disconnectPlayer` event【57298370178638†L0-L4】.

+No new endpoints, migrations or repositories were added in this part.
+The progress ledger records these skip and defer decisions.
+Future sprints will resume with `np-phone`, `np-police`, `np-polyzone` and other remaining resources.